What time is the coronavirus briefing? How to watch on TV and online

 The coronavirus press briefings were a regular part of the television schedules earlier in the year, as people made time to tune in for the latest information about the government’s handling of the pandemic.

-Past events have been hosted by Prime Minister Boris Johnson and other members of the cabinet, but he is not expected to appear in the broadcast today.
+Past events have been hosted by Prime Minister Boris Johnson and other members of the cabinet.

 Read on for everything you need to know about today’s coronavirus briefing.